itsjamiefhill/infra-ds923p-devops/docs/03-consul-setup.md

 This configuration:
 - Uses host networking for proper DNS and service discovery
-- Maps the Consul data directory for persistence
+- Uses the `mount` directive for persistent storage and configuration
 - Configures proper health checks
 - Sets Traefik integration for HTTP access
 - Includes metadata for the Homepage dashboard
+- Supports optional SSL configuration

 ### Fallback Docker Method